-Feral animals and wildlife can acts as fomites by carrying disease causing organisms on their fur, feathers or feet.
+Feral animals and wildlife can act as fomites by carrying disease causing organisms on their fur, feathers or feet.
 Birds and rodents can spread diseases for a short time and distance and can also contaminate feed and water sources with their urine and/or feces.
 Additionally, some diseases can be spread from feral animals and wildlife through insect vectors.
-For more information on how biosecurity measures can prevent the transmission of disease by targeting vectors see Chapter 15: Vector Control.